DanteLore/dantelore/README.md

 $ aws --profile dantelore s3 sync public s3://www.dantelore.com
 ```

+If you ran `terraform destroy` or recreated the route53 hosted zone, you'll need to
+log into the AWS console and update the nameservers for the domain.
+There
+doesn't seem to be a way to automate this.

 https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-replace-hosted-zone.html
 Note that once the hosted zone is created, the nameservers on the *domain* need
 to be updated to point to it (not the other way round!).